 Ok, admit it.
 We’ve all done it.
-Who amongst us hasn’t taken a cheeky peak into someone else’s house as we’ve walked past a row of residential building?
-The urge to look is almost irresistible, isn’t it?
-However, before you get a reputation as a peeping tom, why not satisfy your curiosity by paying a visit to the world’s largest Open House festival, Open House London, conveniently held in London every September.
+Who amongst us hasn’t taken a cheeky peak into someone else’s home as you’ve walked past a row of houses?
+The urge to look is irresistible, isn’t it?
+Before you develop a reputation as a peeping tom, however, why not satisfy your curiosity by paying a visit to the world’s largest Open House festival?

 Open House London is an annual event which offers free access to hundreds of buildings which are not normally open to the public.
-The aim of the festival is two-fold; to “bring city-makers – architects, developers, engineers, contractors – and the public together” and to highlight the “benefits of great design”.
+The aims of the festival are two-fold; to bring city-makers – architects, developers, engineers, contractors – and the public together and to highlight the benefits of great design.

-This year’s event – while significantly slimmed down due to the Coronavirus Crisis – is still promising some absolute gems.
-This will almost certainly include a large number of the most iconic and renowned buildings in London with past participants including St Marys Axe (The Gherkin), the Foreign House, Senate House and St Paul’s Cathedral to name just four.
-However the festival is not just about heaping praise on London’s famous architectural icons with the organisers also keen to showcase some of London’s’ lesser known buildings.
-In the past architectural gems like the incredible Buddhapadipa Temple in Wimbledon, the Great Hall of Bartholomew’s Hospital and the magnificent Crystal Palace Subway have wowed festival goers.
+It’s not just about heaping praise on famous architectural icons, however, with the festival’s organisers just as keen to showcase some of London’s’ lesser known buildings.
+In the recent past architectural gems like the incredible Buddhapadipa Temple in Wimbledon, the Great Hall of Bartholomew’s Hospital and the magnificent Crystal Palace Subway have wowed festival goers.

-The event began in London in 1992 and since then the Open House concept has spread around the globe with over 30 cities now hosting events.
-Open House events are held in Barcelona, Rome, Lisbon, New York, Melbourne, Mexico City, Gdansk to name but a few and the list of participating cities is growing every year.
+Open House began life in 1992 with a small London based festival.
+Since then, the Open House concept has spread around the globe with over 30 cities taking part in 2020.
+These include Barcelona, Rome, Lisbon, New York, Melbourne, Mexico City and Gdansk.